 The National Science + Engineering Competition is open to all 11-18 year olds living in the UK and in full-time education.
 The Competition aims to recognise and reward young people's achievements in all areas of science, technology, engineering and mathematics (STEM).

-The Competition is open for entries from Jan - October each year, through either Regional Heats or Online Applications.
+The Competition is open for entries from Jan - October each year, through either heats at selected Big Bang Near Me Fairs or our online heats.
 The chosen Finalists are invited to showcase their work to thousands of people at The Big Bang Fair in March.

 Entry is now open for the 2014/15 Competition.